 Every year the number of cohabiting is increasing.
-According to the US Census Bureau, there were around 14 million unmarried couples living together in 2016, and one can only assume that the count has been increasing steadily.
+According to the US Census Bureau, there were around 18 million unmarried couples living together in 2016 (a 29% jump from 14 million in 2007), and one can only assume that the count has been increasing steadily.

 It looks like more and more unmarried people prefer to buy houses together and not wait for marriage.
 However, there are many risks associated with buying a house jointly with your significant other, especially if you are not married.